 Salmonellosis may last up to two to seven days.
 Although the other symptoms disappear, the bacteria may take more time to clear from the body.

 Causes Of Salmonella Infection

-Salmonella bacteria live in the intestines of humans and animals.
-Most children may get the bacteria from eating contaminated food.
+Salmonella bacteria live in the intestines of people, animals and birds.
+Most children may get exposed to bacteria from eating contaminated food.
 Nontyphoidal salmonella may cause self-limiting gastroenteritis (stomach flu).
-At the same time, salmonella typhi may cause enteric fever (typhoid fever).
+At the same time, Salmonella typhi may cause enteric fever (typhoid fever).

-A child may contract salmonella through the following sources (2).
+A child may get salmonella through the following sources (2).

-- Consumption of raw eggs; homemade mayonnaise and hollandaise sauce may contain raw unpasteurized eggs.
+- Consumption of raw eggs; homemade mayonnaise and hollandaise sauce.
 Although eggshells are a barrier, the infected chicken may produce eggs with salmonella even before the shell is formed.